nicktsan/ec2_without_pem_file/README.md

-This project creates an EC2 instance and manage them with ssh.
+This project creates an EC2 instance and manage them with ssh or session manager.

 Command to generate ssh keys:
 ssh-keygen -f <path to ssh private key>